Change

 Ammonia Combustion Equipment

-Since 2024, IHI has conducted the world’s first large-scale demonstration tests (thermal capacity ratio: 20%) of ammonia fuel conversion for the large-scale commercial coal-fired power generator at the JERA Hekinan Thermal Power Plant (Hekinan City, Aichi Prefecture)*.
-In addition to steadily conducting these tests, the Company is also working to establish high-ratio combustion technologies fueled 50% or more by ammonia in thermal power plants and toward developing a 100% ammonia-fueled combustion burner.
+In 2024, IHI conducted the world’s first large-scale demonstration test (thermal capacity ratio: 20%) of ammonia fuel substitution for the large-scale commercial coal-fired power generator at the JERA Hekinan Thermal Power Plant (Hekinan City, Aichi Prefecture)*.
+In this demonstration test, a 20% substitution of ammonia fuel was achieved, and it was confirmed that sulfur oxides (SOx) were decreased by about 20% and nitrogen oxides (NOx) were the same or less than before the substitution to ammonia fuel (combustion of conventional fuel only).
+Regarding N2O, which has a strong greenhouse effect, no emission was confirmed (below the detection limit), and good results were obtained.
+It was also confirmed that operability was the same as before the substitution to ammonia fuel (combustion of conventional fuel only).
+Based on the results of the demonstration test, IHI is working to establish high-ratio combustion technologies fueled 50% or more by ammonia in thermal power plants and to develop a 100% ammonia-fueled combustion burner.

 Development of Technologies for Carbon Recycling and Next-Generation Thermal Power Generation / Research, Development, and Demonstration of Technologies for Ammonia Co-Firing Thermal Power Generation, subsidized by the New Energy and Industrial Technology Development Organization (NEDO)